johnwcowan/r7rs-work/UiEvents.md

 `(make-uievent)`

-Returns an event object for `uievent-poll!` to fill in.
+Returns an event object for `uievent-poll` to fill in.
-The intiial even type is `none`.
+The intiial event type is `none`.

 ## Event properties

 `(uievent-source `*ev*`)`

 Returns the terminal or canvas object (or possibly another type of object) that is reporting this event.
+It is an error if the event type is `none`.

 `(uievent-type `*ev*`)`